54CHA-PJ/54CHA-PJ/README.md

 ## About Me
 <h4>
   Hi !
-I'm a student at École Centrale de Nantes (Nantes, France) preparing my Master's Degree in General Engineering. <br> <br>
+I'm a student at École Centrale de Nantes (Nantes, France) preparing my Master's Degree in General Engineering. <br>
-  I am passionate about High-Tech and Applied Maths in Informatics (Deep Learning, Geometry in 3D Rendering, Functional Programming, Language Theory, ...).
+  I am passionate about High-Tech and Applied Maths in Informatics (Deep Learning, Language Theory, etc.). <br>
   I like to do side-projects when I have some time to spare (which I never have).
 </h4>

 ## Contact